LogIntelligence/PreLog/README.md

 |        20%      | Precision |     0.905     |     0.844    |
 |                 | Recall    |     0.988     |     0.995    |
 |                 | F-measure |   **0.945**   |   0.926  |

+#### **Findings:**
+- PreLog achieves better or comparable results with FLAN-T5 with 20 times fewer parameters.
+- PreLog is much more efficient than FLAN-T5, making it more suitable for real-world applications.
+- PreLog is more robust than FLAN-T5 when dealing with unstable log data.

 ## 1. Framework